 Former French Justice Minister Francois Mitterand left Paris Palace of Justice Oct 24 after seeing investigating magistrate M.

-Former French Justice Minister Francois Mitterand left Paris Palace of Justice Oct 24 after seeing investigating magistrate M.Clot and filing two law suits - defamation and attempted assassination - against ex-ultra Rightist Robert Pesquet as a result of an attempt on Mitterand's life.
+Background: Former French Justice Minister Francois Mitterand left Paris Palace of Justice Oct 24 after seeing investigating magistrate M.Clot and filing two law suits - defamation and attempted assassination - against ex-ultra Rightist Robert Pesquet as a result of an attempt on Mitterand's life.

 The ex-Minister's car was sprayed with machine-gun bullets - seven hit it - on Friday Oct.
 16. He dived from the vehicle and avoided injury.
 The two suits resulted from a statement by former Poujadist National Assembly Deputy Pesquet that the assassination bid was a 'stunt by Mitterand - arranged with Pesquet and a certain Abel Dahuron - to bring discredit on extreme Right-wingists who declare that 'Algeria is French.'